developmentseed/stash/README.md

 # Stash

-A simple key value store.
+A simple in-process key / document store for node.js.
 Ideal for less than 1000 records.

 Stash was designed with small datasets in mind.
 It saves key value pairs to a single file per database, destroying existing data with the same key.
 This